DavitYanikyan/Threads/README.md

 # Threads
-This is a Thread task 1
+This is a Thread task 1, new change